mr-nfamous/ungop/readme.md

 ### •set· «Replace»

+Construct a vector with the value of a single lane replaced

     •set1:  a single element
     •setl:  the lower half
     •setr:  the upper half

 ### •cat· «conCATenate»

+Concatenates the representations of two values.

     •catl:  L ## R
     •catr:  f(a, b) => catl(revs(b), revs(a))